Floorp-Projects/Floorp/dom/docs/ioutils_migration.md

 | `OperationError` | Something went wrong during the I/O operation.
 E.g. failed to allocate a buffer.
 The exception message should have more details. |
 | `UnknownError` | An unknown error occurred in the implementation.
 An nsresult error code should be included in the exception message to assist with debugging and improving `IOUtils` internal error handling. |

-### `IOUtils` is async only
+### `IOUtils` is mostly async-only

-`OS.File` provided an asynchronous front-end for main-thread consumers, and a synchronous front-end for servicer workers.
+`OS.File` provided an asynchronous front-end for main-thread consumers, and a synchronous front-end for workers.
+`IOUtils` only provides an asynchronous API for the vast majority of its API surface.
-`IOUtils` only provides an asynchronous API, which can still be called from both the main thread and service workers.
+These asynchronous methods can be called from both the main thread and from chrome-privileged worker threads.

+The one exception to this rule is `openFileForSyncReading`, which allows synchronous file reading in workers.

 ## `OS.File` vs `IOUtils`